bendunhampdx/portfolio/README.md

 ## Setup/Installation Requirements

-* _To run this application you will need a code editor and working internet connection
+* _To run this application you will need a code editor and working internet connection_

-_Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again._

 ## Known Bugs